-Program length refers to the period of time (in sessions or academic years) for an academically wellprepared student to complete a master's or doctoral program while registered full-time.
+Program length refers to the period of time (in sessions or academic years) for an academically well-prepared student to complete a master's or doctoral program while registered full-time.
 Program length is established at the time of initial approval of the program.
-See established program length for individual programs in §B1.3 (Master's Program) or §C1.3 (Doctoral Program).
+See established program length for individual programs in §B1.3 (MA Program), §C1.3 (PhD Program), and §D1.3 (DMin Program).
 The program length is the period of time upon which the minimum degree fee is based.
 Actual time to complete a program may vary for individual students.